-In consultation with our actuaries, we annually review and determine the discount rates used to value our postretirement obligations.
+In consultation with our actuaries, we annually review and determine the discount rates used to value our pension and other postretirement obligations.
 The assumed discount rate for each pension plan reflects market rates for high quality corporate bonds currently available.
 Our discount rate is determined by evaluating yield curves consisting of large populations of high quality corporate bonds.
 The projected pension benefit payment streams are then matched with bond portfolios to determine a rate that reflects the liability duration unique to our plans.
-As of December 29, 2018, the discount rate for the ADPP, after reflecting the plan's termination, was based on estimated insurer pricing.

 We use the full yield curve approach to estimate the service and interest cost components of net periodic benefit cost for our pension and other postretirement benefit plans.
 Under this approach, we apply multiple discount rates from a yield curve composed of the rates of return on several hundred high-quality, fixed income corporate bonds available at the measurement date.
-We believe this approach provides a more precise measurement of service and interest cost by aligning the timing of a plans' liability cash flows to its corresponding rates on the yield curve.
+We believe this approach provides a more precise measurement of service and interest cost by aligning the timing of a plan's liability cash flows to its corresponding rates on the yield curve.